rauhaanrizvi/educative-test-repo/README.md

 Logging into Firebase via the terminal proves that every other CLI command required for the course is achievable.

-**PS**: You would currently not be able to utilise the signup and login functionality on the app as they have not been initialised on the Firebase console.
+**PS**: You would currently not be able to utilise the signup and login functionality on the actual application as they have not been initialised on the Firebase console.